Last updated on April 21st, 2021 at 07:54 am

 Here’s our trip report on the kayak trail to the park’s Munyon Island, a historic and scenic destination with John D. MacArthur Beach State Park.

-MacArthur Beach also features picnic grounds, a playground and a nice short hike, the Satinleaf Nature Trail.
-(If you don’t know the satinleaf tree, it’s worth taking the walk to admire its bronze-satin leaves.)
+- MacArthur Beach features a short (one third mile) hike, the Satinleaf Nature Trail.
+If you don’t know the satinleaf tree, it’s worth taking the walk to admire its bronze-satin leaves.

 John D. MacArthur Beach State Park is named for its previous owner, the philanthropist John D. MacArthur, who donated this treasure, 438 acres, to be a public park.